 - In instances of positive COVID-19 tests or potential exposure to COVID-19 in our schools, our district will work in partnership with the Johnson County Department of Health and Environment to determine appropriate action.

 Elementary students of families selecting Remote Learning will be assigned to a Remote Learning Shawnee Mission School District teacher and will remain in that remote class for the school year.
+Additional information on class assignments may be found here.

 Middle and high school students of families selecting Remote Learning will be assigned to a Remote Learning Shawnee Mission School District teacher and will remain in that remote class for semester.